-April showers bring May flowers but also some challenging driving conditions.
 Driving in the rain can be dangerous; in fact thousands of car accidents each year are caused by wet driving conditions.
 It doesn’t have to be this way though.
-We have a few simple tips to help you navigate those wet roads this fall.
-Take a look.
+We have a few simple tips to help you navigate wet roads this season.

-Check the tires tread depth.
+Checking the tread depth.
 Tires should have 1/16 inch tread depth in order to perform the in the way for which they were designed.
 Proper tread depth will help prevent skids and hydroplaning.

 Slow Down - As rain falls, it mixes with grime and oil on the road creating slick conditions perfect for skids.
 The best way to avoid skidding is to slow down.
 Driving at a slower pace allows more of the tire's tread to make contact with the road, which leads to better traction.